 Take me to the Pilot

 And then there's Waverly Labs' Pilot, the poster child of translation hearables that raised an impressive $4,424,256 during its crowdfunding campaign in 2016.
-It's been 10 months since that campaign ended.
+It's been about 18 months since that campaign ended.

-The way translation works on the Pilot is similar to how it works with the Bragi Dash.
+The way translation works on the Pilot is similar to how it works with the Bragi Dash and Pixel Buds.
 However, instead of holding your phone out for the person to talk to, you only need to hand them an earbud and let them talk into it.
 Unlike another rival, Pilot doesn't yet have an offline mode, though Ochoa tells Wareable the company is working on it.

-"Things have been moving along really well for us," Waverly Labs CEO Andrew Ochoa told us in March.
+"Things have been moving along really well for us," Waverly Labs CEO Andrew Ochoa told us way back in March 2017.
 The company has about 22,000 units on pre-order and 4.5 million in pre-sales.
-Ochoa told Wareable if pre-production and beta testing went well, units would begin shipping out to backers in summer 2017.
+Ochoa also told Wareable if pre-production and beta testing went well, units would begin shipping out to backers in summer 2017.

 Well, things didn't go well enough.
 In April, Waverly Labs announced that its head of design engineering came back from pre-production in China wanting to improve the quality of Pilot's audio and translation systems.
-The company agreed and the estimated shipping date for the device has been delayed until fall 2017.
+The company agreed and the estimated shipping date for the device was delayed until later in the year.
+Currently, some backers are still waiting for their buds, though shipments did begin rolling out in December.

-It turns out that packing a tiny device with a whole bunch of technology is really hard- who'd have known?
-Ochoa told us that the problems it has run into include noise-cancelling algorithms, microphone placement and antenna tuning, which it'll be working on during the delay.
+So it turns out that packing a tiny device with a whole bunch of technology is really hard- who'd have known?
+Ochoa told us that the problems it ran into include noise-cancelling algorithms, microphone placement and antenna tuning, which it'll be working on during the delay.

 At launch, Pilot will only support a handful of languages, but Waverly Labs is working on expanding it to more, including German, Greek, Russian, Arabic, Mandarin, and Korean.